andr3medeiros/virtual-multi-entry-plugin/README.md

 - 🏷️ **Unique Output Names**: Ensures unique output filenames per entry
 - 🔧 **TypeScript Support**: Full TypeScript support with type definitions

+## Related Plugins

+This plugin works great in conjunction with other Vite plugins:

+- **[vite-virtual-entry-server-plugin](https://www.npmjs.com/package/vite-virtual-entry-server-plugin)** - A complementary plugin that provides server-side rendering support for virtual entry points.
+Use it alongside this plugin when you need SSR capabilities for your multi-entry applications.

 ## Installation

 ```bash